Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_vxworks.md

 A device provisioned by `azureProvisioningClientSample.c` can be connected by `azureClientSample.c`.

-The 2 samples are complements to the existing samples which are based on Eclipse Paho MQTT stack.
-On VxWorks, the `MQTT` stack is Mosquitto, the `TLS` is provided by `OPENSSL` and `socket` is provided by VxWorks.
-The 2 samples demonstrate how to use Azure SDK for Embedded C together with `Mosquitto`, `OPENSSL` and VxWorks native socket to develop IoT Hub applications.
+The two samples are complements to the existing samples which are based on Eclipse Paho MQTT stack.
+On VxWorks, the `MQTT` stack is Eclipse Mosquitto, the `TLS` stack is provided by `OpenSSL` and the `socket` layer is provided by VxWorks.
+These two samples demonstrate how to use the Azure SDK for Embedded C, together with `Eclipse Mosquitto`, `OpenSSL` and VxWorks native socket to develop Azure IoT Hub applications.

-Samples are designed to highlight the function calls required to connect with the Azure IoT Hub.
+The samples are designed to highlight the function calls required to connect with the Azure IoT Hub.
 These calls illustrate the happy path of the [mqtt state machine](https://github.com/Azure/azure-sdk-for-c/blob/main/sdk/docs/iot/mqtt_state_machine.md).
 As a result,